Family has played a huge role in the history of both the Langhorne Creek wine region, and Kimbolton Wines more specifically.

 The original Kimbolton Vineyard, located on the Langhorne Creek alluvial floodplain was purchased by Frank Potts II in 1911.
 Originally 5 hectares, the Kimbolton Vineyards now encompass some 56.9 hectares both on the floodplain, and the Montrose vineyard in the cooler Lake Plains Road region, close to Lake Alexandrina.

-Kimbolton Wines is today run by Nicole Clark, and brother Brad Case, who are 5th Generation vignerons and descendents of the Founder of the Langhorne Creek Wine Region, Frank Potts.
+Kimbolton Wines is today run by Nicole Clark, and brother Brad Case, who are 5th Generation vignerons and descendants of the Founder of the Langhorne Creek Wine Region, Frank Potts.

 Nicole and Brad have both been working in the business for many years, but it was only recently that they completed the complete handover of the business.